SAP-samples/teched2022-DA262/exercises/ex1/README.md

 # Exercise 1 - Get external Data: German Car Sales Data

-There are 3 different ways to load data into the SAP Data Warehouse Cloud.
+There are 4 different ways to load data into the SAP Data Warehouse Cloud.
-You can choose either of 2 to load the needed data.
-Uploading the manufacturer data by csv upload will be the next step for both.
+You can choose either of 3 to load the needed data.
-If you use the “learning experience systems” use the second possibility!

 ## Exercise 1.1 - Via Data Market Place (optional, not available in Learning Experience systems)
-Skip this if you use the DWC Access provided in "Exercise 0".
+Skip this, if you use the DWC Access provided in "Exercise 0".

 1. Open Data Market Place –> Landing Page.
 ![Data Market Place](/exercises/ex1/images/Picture2.png)